-TEP is celebrating the 20th Anniversary of TIllamook Bay's designation as "Bay of National Significance" and the establishment of the Tillamook Bay National Estuary Project (TBNEP) on July 1, 1994.
+In 2019, TEP will be celebrating the 25th Anniversary of TIllamook Bay's designation as "Bay of National Significance" and the establishment of the Tillamook Bay National Estuary Project (TBNEP) on July 1, 1994.
 Since then, TEP has expanded its project area to include all of the bays and watersheds in Tillamook County.
 Working diligently with its many partners, TEP looks forward to another 20 years of implementing and monitoring TEP's Comprehensive Conservation and Management Plan (CCMP) aimed at addressing some of our bays biggest challenges: loss of key fish and wildlife, decreasing water quality, increased erosion and sediment deposition, and the increasing magnitude and frequency of flood events.
 WIth an increased focus on education and enhancing citizen involvement and stewardship, together with its partners and the community, TEP will be successful in solving these challenges.

 Everything you ever wanted to know about TEP's Comprehensive Conservation and Management Plan. more